Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Tousyuu," ranked by the total number of "Good!" votes.

-東 means "east, oriental, tokyo."
+東 means "east, orient, master."

 Region - The area east of Hakone.
 Kanto region.

-州 means "state, province, prefecture."
+州 means "state, sandbar, continent."

 Island - A piece of land surrounded by water.

-Land Formed By Accumulated Sand - A landmass formed by the accumulation of sand in a river or lake.
+Land Formed by Accumulated Sand - A landmass formed by the accumulation of sand in a river or lake.

 Deciduous Tree - A deciduous tree of the Aogiri family, also known as Gotou.

-秋 means "autumn, fall."
+秋 means "autumn, fall, time."

-Fruition - The ripening of crops.
+Harvest - The gathering of crops.

 Years - A period of time, usually measured in months or years.

-舟 means "boat, small watercraft."
+舟 means "boat, basin, to wear."

 Palanquin - A tray used to carry ritual objects.